RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 ***

-# Crash Course in Arcade ROMs

-**Arcade Emulator Terminology**

-- **ROM, ROM set, and romset**: Arcade games are packaged as zip files, most of which are composed of more than one individual 'ROM' files.
-That is why some resources refer to an individual arcade game as a ROM (like people use to describe a zipped game cartridge ROM) while other resources refer to an individual game as a ROM set or romset.
-- **ROM version or ROM set version**: Each version of an arcade emulator must be used with ROMs that have the same exact version number.
-For example, MAME 0.37b5 ROMs are required by the MAME4ALL emulator, but will not work correctly with the lr-mame2010 emulator, which requires MAME 0.139 ROMs.
-- **Sample**: Some games require an additional zip file with recorded sounds or music in order for audio to work correctly.
-The path where these samples should be copied varies from emulator to emulator.
-- **CHD**: Some MAME games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
-CHD files should be copied to subfolders within the folder where the MAME ROM zips have been installed.

-In addition to having a version number, arcade ROMs can be formatted three ways:

-- **Non-merged**: All ROMs can be used standalone because each zip contains all the files needed to run that game, including any files from 'parent ROMs'.
-This is the recommended format for RetroPie arcade emulators.
-- **Split**: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
-The parent ROM is often the first or most common variant of a game.
-In some cases the parent is not the most popular or best working version of the game, however.
-For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
-- **Merged**: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
-Merged ROM sets are not recommended.

 # Validating and Rebuilding ROMs

 It is possible to 'rebuild' from one version of an ROM collection to another.
 If you also have access to ROMs from a newer or older ROM collection you can 'roll forward' or 'roll back' your ROM version.